ng-enious/planning-voyages/README.md

 Final year project internship at ng-enious.

-By Nejmeddine Dabbabi and Marouane Alouane
+By Marouane Alouane and Nejmeddine Dabbabi.

+Created using Laravel